ericxiaseattle/mycomputer/README.md

 # mycomputer
-Dotfiles etc for my computer
+Dotfiles and USE flags, etc. for my Gentoo Linux computer